keagan-b/39-B-Live-Video/README.md

 # BALLS Live Video
 This program was developed for the SEDS-UCF 39-B 2 stage rocket.
-It interfaces with 2 Blue Raven flight controllers, a Runcam Split 4 v2, and a video transmitter to attempt to establish live video and telemetry at high altitudes.
+This code runs the transmission system for live video streaming from the lower stage ("Daedalus").
+It interfaces with 2 Blue Raven flight controllers, an RPi camera module, a webcam, and a video transmitter to attempt to establish live video and telemetry at high altitudes.

 ----